carlosinator/cil-sentiment/README.md

 ## Prediction for Kaggle submission

-The notebook infer_submission.ipynb was used to compute the predictions submitted to Kaggle.
+In the last chapter of the notebook main.ipynb we compute the Kaggle submission.